Mende people: Women's political influence in Mende society

 The Mende are a well-documented example of a non-western, pre-industrial society in which, at least historically, women took more political leadership positions relative to men.
 In the pre-colonial era, the Mende had female chiefs and war leaders.
 One such female chief, Madam Yoko (1849–1906), was the leader of the vast Kpa Mende Confederacy.
 She was formally recognized by the British as a Paramount Chief in 1894, ruling an area that was eventually divided into fourteen chiefdoms.

 Although it is impossible to know the extent to which other Mende women rose to leadership positions comparable to Madam Yoko's, historians believe that perhaps fifteen to twenty percent of the local leaders with whom the British negotiated at the time of colonial consolidation were women.
 The pattern continues to this day.
 According to MacCormack, "Contemporary women paramount chiefs are equally prominent, and their political influence now extends into national and international arenas.
 In 1988, thirteen of the 146 paramount chiefs were female."

 MacCormack further notes, "There is a tendency in Western culture to define women as weak and needing protection, since they bear children.
-In West Africa the same biological facts are given a different cultural interpretation.
+In West Africa [sic] the same biological facts are given a different cultural interpretation.
 The bearing of children demonstrates that women are strong and active agents in a society, capable of holding political office."
 Lynda Rose Day, another authority on Mende female chiefs, writes that "Women rise naturally to leadership positions when they are senior wives in large polygynous households, when they are the oldest living relatives of a large landholding descent group, or when they are heads of local Sande chapters.
 Mothers with many children are seen as strong, capable authority figures."